rcourse/getdata-project/README.md

 * after sourcing run_analysis.R run script by calling run_analysis()

 Script description:
-* read content of the train and test data files from directory "UCI HAR Dataset" into corresponding data sets
+* read content of the train and test data files as well as features and activity labels from directory "UCI HAR Dataset" into corresponding data sets
+* merge train data sets into one data set - train
+* merge test data sets into one data set - test
-* merges the training and the test sets to create one data set
+* merge train and test sets to create one data set - joined
-* extracts only the measurements on the mean and standard deviation for each measurement
+* extract only the measurements on the mean and standard deviation for each measurement
-* sets descriptive activity names to name the activities in the data set
+* set descriptive activity names to name the activities in the data set as defined in activity_labels.txt
-* labels the data set with descriptive variable names
+* label the data set with descriptive variable names
-* creates tidy data set with the average of each variable for each activity and each subject
+* create tidy data set with the average of each variable for each activity and each subject

 References: